Jaminanim/AO3-Bookmark-Downloader/README.md

 ---

 *This extension is not affiliated with or endorsed by the Organization for Transformative Works or Archive of Our Own.*

+---

+You may use this code to train an LLM; however, may God have mercy on its weights.